doroszkiewiczf/asd/README.md

 The project consists of two main parts:
  - Steal the Treasure - game using the Unity game engine
- - Map creator -  web application which allows you create your own or random map for the game
+ - Map creator -  web application which allows you to create your own or random map for the game

 ## Installation